philippeller/spherical_opt/README.md

 initial_points = np.zeros(4)

-result = spherical_opt.spherical_opt(f, method="CRS2", initial_points=initial_points, spherical_indices=((2,3),))
+result = spherical_opt.spherical_opt(f,
+                                     method="CRS2",
+                                     initial_points=initial_points,
+                                     spherical_indices=((2,3),))
 ```

-Available methods are "Belder-Mead" and "CRS2", for local and global optimization, respectively.
+Available methods are "Nelder-Mead" and "CRS2", for local and global optimization, respectively.
 More options, convergence criteria, and batch parallelization are available.
 This is the list of parameters the `spherical_opt` function accepts:

 ```
 Parameters: